-Moringa Leaves Dal is a popular recipe from Bihar, Bengal and also known as Murungakeerai paruppu in South India.
-This is a nutrition packed lentil stew that is a rich source of proteins, vitamins etc. Dal with Moringa greens is made with cooked drumstick leaves, Masoor Dal, and very few other ingredients that give it a raw but savory flavor.
-Drumstick leaves dal has many health benefits and often served with steam rice.
+Moringa Leaves Dal is a popular recipe from Bihar, Bengal, and also known as Murungakeerai paruppu in South India.
+This is a nutrition-packed lentil stew that is a rich source of proteins, vitamins, etc. Dal with Moringa greens is made with cooked drumstick leaves, Masoor Dal, and very few other ingredients that give it a raw but savory flavor.
+Drumstick leaves dal has many health benefits and are often served with steam rice.

 Let’s Check Drumstick Leaves Dal Recipe

 Also Read: Moong Dal Pakoda Recipe